alexsteb/zelda_gb_disassembly/README.md

 A disassembly of the (B&amp;W) gameboy game Zelda: Link's Awakening

 # Content of Memory Banks
-0  - Starting point and main routine
+0  - Starting point and main routine<br>
 1  - ?
 2  - ?
 3  - ?